Feo's Stuff

 TRIVIA

 Arthur Krim, the President of United Artists and Finance Chairman of the Democratic Party, felt uneasy about THE MANCHURIAN CANDIDATE'S subject matter as it vilified Democrats and made a seeming war hero a puppet of the communists.
-Then sitting President, Kennedy, was a war hero.
-JFK, as a personal favor to his bud, Frank Sinatra, called Krim to let him know that he had no objection to a film version being made.
+Then sitting President, Kennedy, was a WWII hero.

 For more trivia, check out IMDb

 Meanwhile, Captain Ben Marco is having a very bad dream.
-In the dream he and his men are in the lobby of a hotel, listening to a Ladies Gardening group discuss flowers.
+In the dream he and his men are in the lobby of a hotel, listening to a Ladies' Gardening group discuss flowers.
 Only sometimes it's not a lady discussing flowers in front of a group of other ladies.
 Sometimes it's a Chinese man named Yen Lo (Khigh Dhiegh: THE MEPHISTO WALTZ) discussing hypnotic conditioning in front of Chinese and Russian generals.
 These scenes are brilliant and scary as what actually happened and what Marco was told to remember get all mixed up in his dream.

 Ben is convinced his dream means something and tells his superiors in military intelligence about it.
 His boss (Whit Bissell: CREATURE FROM THE BLACK LAGOON, INVASION OF THE BODY SNATCHERS, SOYLENT GREEN) assumes he's been working too hard and transfers him to light duty.
 Ben decides to investigate the meaning of his dream on his own.
 In doing so he discovers that the other surviving soldiers all have the same dream.
-Why?
-And what is the story behind the pretty Eugenie (Janet Leigh: PSYCHO, THE FOG), who meets Ben on a train and seems to fall for him instantly?

 This story is set in the fifties, an era when communist plots were much in the news.
 Today we laugh off such paranoia but it was very real at the time.
 Raymond's stepfather uses accusations of communist infiltration of the defense department to advance his political career and this all seems transparently false, except for the fact that Raymond, Ben and the other soldiers of the squad really are the unwitting accomplices in a communist conspiracy.
 To what end isn't clear at first, but when it does become clear, in all its twisted intricacies, it doesn't seem laughable at all.